Energy efficiency rules for landlords.

 Your property’s EPC is valid for 10 years, and a copy must be provided to your tenant free of charge.
 You can be fined £200 if you don’t.

-Since 1st April 2018, any property that’s rated F or G must be brought up to at least an E rating before it can be rented out.
-Landlords who do not meet this standard face fines of up to £5,000.
+Since 1st April 2018, any property that’s rated F or G must be brought up to at least an E rating before it can be rented out, and that will change to a C for new tenancies from 2025.
+Landlords who do not meet this standard currently face fines of up to £5,000, rising to £30,000 from 2025.

 Typical improvements you may need to make include the installation of insulation (loft and/or cavity wall), double glazing, or central heating.
 Some listed properties and those in conservation areas may be exempt, if improvements (like new windows) would impact on its character.